Sling TV · Principal Product Designer · 2014–2015

 The 10-foot TV experience was the most technically constrained design surface — different remotes, different hardware limitations, different resolution targets across Samsung smart TVs, Roku, Xbox, and Fire TV.
 The challenge wasn't just visual design; it was interaction architecture.
 Remote-control navigation requires a fundamentally different focus-state model than touch or mouse — every state transition had to work with a d-pad, every action had to be reachable with the minimum number of button presses.

-The modular design framework we developed allowed the same core interaction patterns to adapt across device constraints, while maintaining a visually consistent experience that felt like one product regardless of which remote was in the viewer's hand.
+The modular design system we developed allowed the same core interaction patterns to adapt across device constraints, while maintaining a visually consistent experience that felt like one product regardless of which remote was in the viewer's hand.

 TV console UI 3.0 — scroll to explore.
 Live TV with ESPN and HBO content focus states, My TV, Movies content rows, and transport controls.
 All designed for remote-first navigation with d-pad focus management.